|

 If you're serious about seeing Orca Whales you may

-want to choose a whale watching cruise operator with a guarantee---
+want to choose a Bellingham WA whale watching cruise operator with a

-You will see Orca Whales on your cruise or they will keep taking you
+guarantee--You will see Orca Whales on your cruise or they will keep

 The 172 San Juan islands offer endless recreational